-For additional operating and maintenance instructions, please refer to the Awning Owner's Manual found in the Owner's Information Package.
+For further instructions on how to properly maintain the awning please see the Awning Owner's Manual found in the Owner's Information package.

-Since damage resulting from weather is not under warranty, anytime a heavy or prolonged rain or blustery winds are anticipated, it would be advisable to close the awning.
+Since damage resulting from weather is not under warranty, anytime a heavy Or prolonged rain or blustery winds are anticipated, it would be advisable to close the awning.
 Similarly, if the awning is to be left unattended for any prolonged length of time, it would be prudent to close that awning.